 Best place to buy

-- The best place regarding the price and shipping conditions is usually Amazon, they have stores on several continents so you can save on shipping.
+- This pack is available on Amazon, they have stores on several continents so you can save on shipping.

 The name of this pack might suggest that it is just a modified version of the enormously popular Osprey Daylite backpack, but in fact, this is not so.